George Takei: 'At Least During the Internment … I Was Not Taken from My Parents.'

 But unless we act now, we will have failed to learn at all from our past mistakes.
 Once again, we are flinging ourselves into a world of camps and fences and racist imagery — and lies just big enough to stick.

 There are at least two big lies right now.
 The first is that there’s a law on the books passed by the Democrats, and that the Justice Department has no choice but to enforce it.
 This lie passes the buck and confuses the public, offering a diversionary talking point to dutiful lieutenants willing to toe the White House line.
-Like FDR, Trump has wide latitude in setting the priorities of law enforcement, and there is no law that says we must have “zero tolerance” for children at our borders, just as there was nothing that said all persons of Japanese descent, even children within orphanages, were to be rounded up and relocated.
+Like FDR, Donald Trump has wide latitude in setting the priorities of law enforcement, and there is no law that says we must have “zero tolerance” for children at our borders, just as there was nothing that said all persons of Japanese descent, even children within orphanages, were to be rounded up and relocated.

 The second lie is that those at our borders are criminals, and therefore deserve no rights.
 But the asylum-seekers at our borders are breaking no laws at all, nor are their children who accompany them.
 The broad brush of “criminal” today raises echoes of the wartime “enemy” to my ears.
 Once painted, both marks are impossible to wash off.
 Trump prepared his followers for this day long ago, when he began to dehumanize Mexican migrants as drug dealers, rapists, murderers, and animals.
 Animals might belong in cages.
 Humans don’t.